tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 The following sections have sample code snippets to demonstrate enabling Instance Mix on existing scale sets.

 ### [Azure CLI](#tab/cli-2)
-In this snippet, we'll be updating an existing scale set using Flexible Orchestration Mode to use Instance Mix with the VM sizes D2asv4, D2sv5, and D2asv5 and allocation strategy of `capacityOptimized`.
+In this snippet, we'll update an existing scale set using Flexible Orchestration Mode to use Instance Mix with the VM sizes D2asv4, D2sv5, and D2asv5 and allocation strategy of `capacityOptimized`.

 ```azurecli-interactive
 az vmss update \